Brain-like Variational Inference: Extended Theory: Motivations, Derivations, and Discussions

 \subsection{Extension to Gaussian posteriors}

-In the main text, we derived dynamics for Poisson latent variables, resulting in the spiking inference dynamics shown in \cref{eq:dyna-main}.
+In the main text, we derived dynamics for the case of Poisson latent variables, resulting in the spiking inference dynamics shown in \cref{eq:dyna-main}.
 This led to the corresponding iterative Poisson VAE (\ipvae) architecture.

 Here, we extend these results to Gaussian latents, with an optional nonlinearity, $\varphi(\cdot)$, applied after sampling, corresponding to the \igvae and \igphivae architectures, respectively.

 Let's revisit the prescriptive choices needed for deriving dynamics from first principles (\cref{sec:appendix:prescriptive-physics}).
 For the Gaussian case, we select the mean, $\mu$, and log standard deviation, $\xi \coloneqq \log \sigma$, as our dynamical variables.
 This parameterization avoids constrained optimization that would be necessary with $\sigma$ directly, since $\sigma$ must remain strictly positive while $\xi$ can take any real value.
 Additionally, as shown in \cref{sec:appendix:gaussian-fisher}, the log standard deviation parameterization yields a constant Fisher scaling, which simplifies our derivations.